anandyes/Exam70-535/notes/Compute.md

 * An update domain is a logical group of underlying hardware that can undergo maintenance or be rebooted at the same time.

 ### Web app for containers[^](https://azure.microsoft.com/en-in/services/app-service/containers/)
+* Deploy container-based web apps by just pulling container images from Docker Hub or a private Azure Container Registry
+* Web App for Containers will deploy the containerised app with your preferred dependencies to production in seconds
+* The platform automatically takes care of OS patching, capacity provisioning and load balancing.
+* Streamline CI/CD with Docker Hub, Azure Container Registry and GitHub

 ### VM Scale Sets[^](https://azure.microsoft.com/en-in/services/virtual-machine-scale-sets/)[^](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-overview)
 * Azure virtual machine scale sets let you create and manage a group of  **identical**, load balanced VMs.
 * Azure virtual machine scale sets provide the management capabilities for applications that run across many VMs, automatic scaling of resources, and load balancing of traffic.